PARKYUNSU/VoiceToLipSync/README.md

 ## How to Use

 1. Click the "Open in Colab" button below.
-2. Follow the instructions in the notebook to upload your video and audio files.
+2. Follow the instructions in the notebook to upload your video files.
 3. Generate the lip-sync video and download the result.

 ## LipSync-Voice Demo